-Our Flexitouch system is reimbursed under Healthcare Common Procedure Coding System (HCPCS) code E0652, and our Entre and Actitouch systems are reimbursed under HCPCS code E0651.
+Our Flexitouch Plus system controller is reimbursed under HCPCS code E0652, and our Actitouch system and Entre system controllers are reimbursed under HCPCS code E0651.
 Garments that cover various parts of the body are used with these systems and billed using HCPCS codes E0667, E0668 and E0669.
+Our Airwear wrap is reimbursed under HCPCS code A6545.
 HCPCS is a standardized system used by all U.S. insurance payers to provide descriptions of healthcare equipment, supplies and services.
 HCPCS codes are used by payers to identify what services are being billed and to assign payment rates to those specific services.
 HCPCS codes for durable medical equipment are assigned and managed by CMS and a Medicare contractor responsible for Pricing, Data Analysis and Coding, or PDAC.
 New products and product revisions must go through a coding verification process to confirm the products meet the requested HCPCS definitions.
 CMS or its contractor can review and revise coding assignments if they believe a product no longer meets the assigned HCPCS definition.
 If the PDAC contractor determines one of our products does not meet the current HCPCS definition, it could remove all coding or assign a different HCPCS code with a lesser payment rate.
 This could have an adverse impact on our reimbursement rates, results of operations and cash flows.